-The McDermott Center for Human Growth and Development / Center for Human Genetics provides expertise and resources for both clinicians and basic scientists to identify genes and sequence variation contributing to human diseases and traits.
-Many have already been identified by UT Southwestern researchers, who are developing a Human Chromosome Map.
+The McDermott Center for Human Growth and Development serves as the Center for Human Genetics at UT Southwestern.
+We provide expertise and resources for clinicians and basic scientists to identify genes and sequence variations that contribute to human diseases and traits.
+Disease-causing mutations identified by faculty at UT Southwestern are shown on this human chromosome map.